 By the time he was in elementary school, his teachers were encouraging his gifts.
 Throughout middle and high school, Lorando would become a member of the newspaper and yearbook staff where he had the opportunity to sharpen his writing skill.
 When he entered college at Claflin University, Lorando knew he would major in English.
 He was taken under the wing of Vivian Glover, a former NBC Field Producer who further pushed the him to learn as much as he could about sentence construction and the storytelling arts.
 He took the craft seriously and graduated before joining The Greenville News as a staff writer.
 Lorando would go on to cover several small cities within Greenville South Carolina, During his 10-year tenure, he covered city government, elections, the local police beat and entertainment.

-Following his journalism career, Lorando went on to become owner and Head Writer of L. Lockhart Writing Services.
-In this capacity, he wrote, procedures for banks, edited books and created work instructions and website content for local start ups.
+Following his journalism career, Lorando went on to become a business owner.
+As a business owner he wrote procedures for banks, edited books, created work instructions and website content for local start ups.
 He just completed editing his eighth book and is currently working on his first novel.
 He also splits his time between Atlanta, Georgia and Greenville, South Carolina as a technical and proposal writer.
 Lorando has spent the past 20 years working as a professional writer and is now looking for opportunities to teach others the craft he learned so many years ago.
 While he understands writing is not everyone’s passion, he does realize the importance of knowing how to correctly express and document thoughts through the written word.

-Mrs. Tarrah Jones – Chairwoman of the Appropriations Committee.
+Mrs. Tarrah Jones – Chairwoman of the Appropriations Committee & Executive Committee

 Mrs. Tarrah Jones is a native of Fort Bragg, North Carolina.
 As part of a military family, she has traveled worldwide.
 Mrs. Jones has worked in the nonprofit sector for over 20 years in roles ranging from board leadership to heading a family support nonprofit as an Executive Director.
 Having served in both volunteer and professional capacities, much of her work has centered on nonprofit fundraising and estate planning.